 - Call them

-- Go online using the practice’s website or the NHS App.
+- Go online using our website or the NHS app.

 You can choose the way you contact your practice based on what is best for you.
 Some practices may have longer hours or may ask that you contact them via phone or in person for urgent queries.